mendix/docs/content/en/docs/developerportal/app-insights/feedback.md

   You can unlink a feedback by hovering over the feedback and clicking the **Remove** ({{% icon name="remove" %}}) button.
 Once the feedback is not linked anymore, it appears again in the list on the **Inbox** or **Archive** tab.

 * **Attachments** – This contains attachments to this feedback.
 To upload an attachment, click **Add** ({{% icon name="add" %}}) and select the file.
 The following formats are supported: .*peg*, *.png*, and *.gif*.
-Each attachment should be maximum 5 MB in size.
-Once an attachment is uploaded, only your team members can view, download, and delete the attachments.
+Each attachment can be a maximum of 5 MB in size.
+Once an attachment is uploaded, only your team members can view, download, and delete the attachment.

-* **Communication** – This section sh++ows all the comments on this feedback from your team.
+* **Communication** – This section shows all the comments on this feedback from your team.
 You can leave comments here and attach attachments to each comment.
 Comments submitted to this section are only visible to your team members.

 ### 4.2 Contact Reporter Tab {#contact-reporter}

 The **Contact Reporter** tab allows you to read messages from the reporter and reply to them.
 Whenever the reporter sends a message, it will be shown in this section.
-Once you reply a message from the reporter, they will receive an email.
-When there are multiple feedback linked, the system only sends an email to the reporter of this specific feedback, not other associated feedback in the same group.
+Once you reply to a message from the reporter, they will receive an email.
+When  multiple feedback is linked, the system only sends an email to the reporter of this specific feedback, not other associated feedback in the same group.

 For more information, see the [What Happens to a User After They Submit Feedback](#what-happens-to-user) section.